howard8888/workspace/README.md

 Q: Are duplicate edges allowed?
 A: The structure allows them, but the UI warns when an identical `(src, label, dst)` already exists so you can skip duplicates.

 Q: Which tag shows as the node label in UIs?
-A: The first `pred:*` tag if present; otherwise the binding id.
+A: The first `pred:*` tag if present, otherwise the binding id.

 Q: How does the loader avoid `bNN` collisions after a load?
 A: It advances `next_id` past the highest numeric suffix seen in `bindings`.

 Q: Do I need to add an edge for a terminal node?
 A: No. A binding with an empty (or missing) `edges` list is a valid sink.

-Q: What makes a predicate “atomic”?A: It’s a single namespaced token (`pred:…`) carried by a binding; we don’t decompose it further inside the graph.
+Q: What makes a predicate “atomic”?A: It’s a single namespaced token (`pred:…`) carried by a binding, we don’t decompose it further inside the graph.

 Q: One concrete example of provenance?A: `meta.policy = "policy:stand_up"` on the standing binding created by the StandUp policy.